darktjm/gamesup/README.md

 native games is to not go full-screen correctly any more.
-Many games continue to display borders, and worse yet, some games not only do that, but also iconify themselves when they go full-screen (how does that even make sense?).
+Many games continue to display borders, and worse yet, some games not only do that, but also iconify themselves when they go full-screen (how does that even make sense?
+Probably due to not getting focus when it wants focus, and thus assuming it's no longer supposed to be displayed).
 The solution is to add styling for each of these pesky games.
 I use the following:

     Style FullScreen PositionPlacement, !Title, !Borders
     Style NoIconify UseStyle FullScreen, !Iconifiable